Freight train: Freight cars

+As of April 2020, there were 1.6 million rail cars in North America.

 Operations

 Freight trains often operate between classification yards, which are hubs where incoming freight trains are received, and then broken up, with the cars then being assembled into new trains for other destinations.
 In contrast to this type of operation, which is known as wagonload (or carload) freight, there are also unit trains, which exclusively carry one type of cargo.
 They normally operate directly between origin and destination points, such as a coal mine and a power plant, without any changes to the makeup of the freight cars in between.
 This allows cargo to reach its destination faster, and increases utilization of freight cars, lowering operating costs.

 Unlike passenger trains, freight trains often do not follow fixed schedules, but are run as needed.
 When sharing tracks with passenger trains, freight trains are scheduled to use lines during specific times to minimize their impact on passenger train operations, especially during the morning and evening rush hours.